toobeeh/skribbltypo/readme.md

 **color.js** simplifies color conversions, **commands.js** toggles features based on commands from the popup.
 **errors.js** provides a way to log js errors and send them via a Discord webhook.
 **gamePatch.js** is the patched game.js from skribbl.

+The userscript version is a merge of all files and patches the web-extension API usage with polyfills.
+To have a close look at that, head to the userscript-gen.js in the repo root.

 ## 🎚️ Patching the game.js
 Since typo is using advanced features to modify the behavior of skribbl, the original client-code of skribbl is being patched.